 We are a party to many contractual obligations involving commitments to make payments to third parties.
 These obligations impact our short-term and long-term liquidity and capital resource needs.
-Certain contractual obligations are reflected on the Consolidated Balance Sheet as of September 30, 2023, while others are considered future commitments.
+Certain contractual obligations are reflected on the Consolidated Balance Sheet as of September 30, 2023 March 31, 2024, while others are considered future commitments.
 Our contractual obligations primarily consist of long-term debt and related interest payments, purchase obligations related to expected acquisitions and development of land, house construction costs, operating leases, and obligations under our various compensation and benefit plans.

-We use letters of credit and surety bonds to guarantee our performance under various contracts, principally in connection with the development of our homebuilding projects.
+We use letters of credit and surety bonds to guarantee our performance under various contracts, principally in connection with the development of our homebuilding projects, projects and insurance programs.
 The expiration dates of the letter of credit contracts coincide with the expected completion date of the related homebuilding projects and insurance programs.
-If the obligations related to a project are ongoing, annual extensions of the letters of credit are typically granted on a year-to-year basis.
-At September 30, 2023, we had outstanding letters of credit totaling \$304.6 million.
+If the obligations related to a project or program are ongoing, annual extensions of the letters of credit are typically granted on a year-to-year basis.
+At September 30, 2023 March 31, 2024, we had outstanding letters of credit totaling \$304.6 \$298.6 million.
 Our surety bonds generally do not have stated expiration dates; rather, we are released from the bonds as the contractual performance is completed.
-These bonds, which approximated \$2.3 billion at September 30, 2023, are typically outstanding over a period of approximately three to five years.
+These bonds, which approximated \$2.3 billion \$2.6 billion at September 30, 2023 March 31, 2024, are typically outstanding over a period of approximately three to five years.
 Because significant construction and development work has been performed related to projects that have not yet received final acceptance by the respective counterparties, the aggregate amount of surety bonds outstanding is in excess of the projected cost of the remaining work to be performed.

 In the ordinary course of business, we enter into land option agreements in order to procure land for the construction of houses in the future.
-At September 30, 2023, these agreements had an aggregate remaining purchase price of \$6.3 billion.
+At September 30, 2023 March 31, 2024, these agreements had an aggregate remaining purchase price of \$6.3 billion \$6.7 billion.
 Pursuant to these land option agreements, we generally provide a deposit to the seller as consideration for the right to purchase land at different times in the future, usually at predetermined prices.
-At September 30, 2023, outstanding deposits totaled \$611.5 million, of which \$26.5 million is refundable.
+At September 30, 2023 March 31, 2024, outstanding deposits totaled \$611.5 \$464.1 million, of which \$26.5 \$14.1 million is refundable.

-For further information regarding our primary obligations, refer to [Note 4](#) and [Note 8](#) to the Consolidated Financial Statements included elsewhere in this Quarterly Report on 10-Q for amounts outstanding as of September 30, 2023 related to debt and commitments and contingencies, respectively.
+For further information regarding our primary obligations, refer to Note 4 and Note 8 to the Consolidated Financial Statements included elsewhere in this Quarterly Report on 10-Q for amounts outstanding as of September 30, 2023 March 31, 2024 related to debt and commitments and contingencies, respectively.